sergio-acosta/win-inventory-tools/README.md

 # win-inventory-tools
-Windows scripts to generate reports from Windows (remote or local) workstations.
+Windows scripts to generate reports from Windows workstations.
 It is intended to aid in the inventory of physical IT related equipment.
 It is strongly recommended using the Power Shell ones below instead of the VBS, as they're the most *up to date*.

 ## VBS scripts